minhasjatinder/WCTW/README.md

 ### Code for detecting humans and controlling the appliances accordingly.
 Using OpenCv (OpenCV is a library of programming functions mainly for real-time computer vision) .
 [OpenCv](https://g.co/kgs/mrAQVM) for the detection of a human body and writing a logic to turn on and off the appliances accordingly.
-## Demo Video :

 ## **SEE CODE** [here](https://github.com/minhasjatinder/WCTW/tree/main/Automation%20of%20Appliances)